PseudoDevs/IamGhost/abcmd1.md

-Last updated: 2024-04-05 10:22:08
+Last updated: 2024-04-05 10:22:41
-Random Quote: I will go to my grave thinking of my brother's peach.  -  Stannis Baratheon
+Random Quote: The beautiful thing about getting high is that time ceases to exist. - Rue Bennett